oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-you-should-always-refer-to-rules-instead-of-explaining-it/rule.md

 When a new programmer on your team needs to get up and running on the SharePoint image you know the right and wrong way to say it.

-Sit with John Liu and he will get you up on our SharePoint image Bad Example: Explain how to run the SharePoint image Get the URL to the standard from our intranet, if the standard is unclear, check your changes with John Liu and then make them
+[greyBox] Sit with John Liu and he will get you up on our SharePoint image  [/greyBox] Bad Example: Explain how to run the SharePoint image [greyBox] Get the URL to the standard from our intranet, if the standard is unclear, check your changes with John Liu and then make them [/greyBox]
 Good Example: Refer to SharePoint rules